Ant0yne/vinted-exercise/README.md

 ## Work in progress

+- fix the bug when sending only one picture (not an array)
 - delete all the offer's picture when the offer is deleted
 - change an offer's pictures (add one or more, delete one or more)
 - ignore case for username and email